 - Identify stakeholders early.
 You can’t engage stakeholders until you know who they are.
 As you are initiating your projects, start identifying your stakeholders.
-Create a project stakeholder register.
+Additionally, create a project stakeholder register.

 - Get stakeholders talking to one another.
 I invite key stakeholders to my initial project meetings as we are developing the project charter.
 I want to surface and resolve conflicts as soon as possible.

 - Seek to understand before being understood.
 Steven Covey shared this principle years ago.
 It still holds true.
-People want to know that you really want to hear their perspective first.
+Furthermore, people want to know that you really want to hear their perspective first.

 - Listen, really listen.
 Part of understanding is making time to sit face-to-face, when possible, and truly listen.
 Ask probing questions.

 - Lead with integrity.
 Meaningful engagement requires trust.
 Say what you mean; mean what you say.
-Then do what you said you would do.
+And then do what you said you would do.

 - Engage your stakeholders in the estimates.
 Ask the people that will do the work for estimates.
 And help stakeholders to understand that there is greater uncertainty in the early estimates.
 Commit to providing refined estimates as your projects progress.

 - Work WITH your team.
 The best project managers work with their stakeholders to break down their projects into deliverables and tasks.
 This helps everyone to have a better understanding of the project.
-Stakeholders will more likely support a plan that they helped create.
+Furthermore, stakeholders will more likely support a plan that they helped create.